 A great place for quiet contemplation, fishing, kayaking, or family cookouts; Woodfin River Park is a great place to spend the day or just a lunch break.
 Woodfin River Park was constructed in part through a donation from Riverside Business Park.

-As part of the Greenway and Blueway project, Riverside Park is planned for expansion that roughly doubles the size of the park southward past the Craggy Bridge.
-Design and permitting are currently underway, and construction is anticipated beginning in 2023.
+Riverside Park is planned for expansion that roughly doubles the size of the park southward past the Craggy Bridge.
+Design and permitting are currently underway, and construction is anticipated beginning in 2024.

 Open fields provide a great place to toss a Frisbee or play a game of tag while the gazebo and shade covered benches provide a great place to watch the river roll by or read a good book.
 For your convenience the Town of Woodfin has placed a little free library on site where you can borrow a book for a few hours or a few days.
 Visitors are also encouraged to drop off one or two of their own favorite books to share with others.
 Parking at this location is limited so parking overnight or leaving unattended cars at any time is strictly prohibited.